 8. Author Bio

 Bruce Potter is jack of many trades and master of none… well, maybe public speaking, but that’s about it.
 Bruce has been doing security related things for nearly 20 years, which makes him feel old.
-Bruce is the founder of The Shmoo Group, helps out with ShmooCon, and has more Shmoo-branded shwag in his basement that he’ll publicly admit.
+Bruce is the founder of The Shmoo Group, helps out with ShmooCon, and has more Shmoo-branded shwag in his basement than he’ll publicly admit.